East African Essentials Packing Guide

 - Portable music player.
 Try to bring one that uses headphones and connects to a speaker.
 We like to dance out here.

-All these are widely and cheaply available in East Africa, so just bring a small starter kit and supplement as you volunteer and travel.
+All these are widely and cheaply available in East Africa.
+Bring a small starter kit and supplement as you volunteer and travel.

 - Small pouch containing pain killers, anti-bacterial creme, electrolytes/oral re-hydration salts, and antacids.

 - Something for diarrhea.